EASY Gluten Free Arctic Roll Recipe

-- DON’T overcook the sponge because it makes the sponge more prone to cracking once its rolled.
-11 mins works perfectly for me.
+- DON’T overcook the sponge because it makes the sponge more prone to cracking once it’s rolled.
+10-12 mins is perfect.
 If you’re one of those people that takes a cake out of the oven and things “hmm it might need a few more minutes”….
 DON’T!!!

 - Flip the sponge out from the baking tray, remove the baking paper and roll up as soon as its out of the oven.
 The longer you leave it, the more chance you have of your sponge cracking.

 Please don’t be put off by the length of recipe – you really do just have to make a quick sponge, make an ice cream log and put the two together.
 It looks long because I’ve included 233435 tips and photos to make sure yours is neat and perfect the first time 😉